Linear Algebra¶ ↑

 This method applys an iterative improvement to

-, the solution ofA x = b
+x, the solution ofA x = b, using the LU decomposition ofA.

 -